for riders who are blind

 Introducing a no-cost 18-month pilot of Aira.

-As part of the ongoing effort by the Connecticut Department of Transportations (CTDOT) and the Department of Aging and Disability Services (ADS) to create the best public transit experiences for Connecticut, we are pleased to offer a link to Aira, an app and service that connects passengers who are blind or have low vision with live, personal agents who describe their surroundings for them.
+As part of the ongoing effort by the Connecticut Department of Transportation (CTDOT) and the Department of Aging and Disability Services (ADS) to create the best navigation experiences for Connecticut, we are pleased to offer a link to Aira, an app and service that connects passengers who are blind or have low vision with live, personal agents who describe their surroundings for them.
 At the touch of a button on your smartphone, an Aira agent delivers instant access to visual information, enhancing everyday efficiency, engagement, and independence.
+While the Connecticut DOT is offering the Aira service for navigating public transportation, participants may also use the service to navigate daily tasks such as reading, describing surroundings, and accessing essential services.

 How does the Aira program work?